 In search of locations for 70-metre deep holes

-Two special-purpose vessels, Relume and Pioneer, are scanning a vast area of the North Sea to provide accurate imaging of the seabed – and what lies beneath it.
-The seabed under the future energy island and a series of new offshore wind turbines is being mapped.
+In 2021 two special-purpose vessels, Relume and Pioneer scanned a vast area of the North Sea to provide accurate imaging of the seabed – and what lies beneath it.
+The seabed under the future energy island and a series of new offshore wind turbines was mapped.

 Imagine mowing the grass of a giant field using an ordinary lawn mower.
 Back and forth, back and forth, back and forth in long straight lines until you have mowed the entire field.

 Using the same procedure, two vessels are currently scanning some 1,050 square kilometres of the North Sea seabed – an area about twice the size of the island of Bornholm – 80 kilometres off the coast.

 The vessels was not just measuring the depth of the sea; they where scanning the subsoil down to 100 metres below the seabed.
 The purpose is to obtain accurate data about the soil layers.
 This will give potential tenderers for the contract to install the offshore wind turbines that will surround the future energy island the best impression of what awaits them.

 "They need to know whether the seabed is suitable for the foundations of the wind turbines or less suitable, making it more expensive to install the wind turbines", says Jens Colberg-Larsen, Chief Consultant at Energinet’s Environment and Geoscience department, pointing out that the wind turbines could be as tall as the pylons of the Great Belt Bridge, and in order for the 8-10-metre wide wind turbine foundations to be fixed, they may have to be located at a seabed depth of 40-60 metres.

 Similar operation at the island of Bornholm in the Baltic Sea

 In addition to scanning the subsoil, the vessels where also searching for debris, mines, waste or anything else that could be in the way of later preliminary surveys and the actual wind turbines.